timelyportfolio/pipeR-tutorial/Pipe-function/Subsetting.md

 ```

 ```
-# Error: object 'pmtcars' not found
+# Error: object 'mpg' not found
 ```

 One thing to notice is that `[]` is evaluated with `.` representing the value in `Pipe`, which makes it easier to use by avoiding redundant references to the value many times.